 - Most archaea are chemotrophs, but some are photosynthetic or form mutualistic relationships.

 - Archaea reproduce asexually through binary fission, fragmentation, or budding.

 Use the resource below to answer the questions that follow.

 - Introduction to the Archaea at http://www.ucmp.berkeley.edu/archaea/archaea.html.

 - What are the three domains of life?

 - Why was the name Archaeabacteria misleading?

-- How are archaea different from bacteria?
+- Describe two ways archaea are different from bacteria?

 - How can archaea reproduction be distinct from bacterial reproduction?